 Contributions: Per Title 47 of the O.C.G.A., contribution requirements of active employees and participating employers, as actuarially determined, are established and may be amended by the TRS Board.
-Pursuant to O.C.G.A. §47-3-63, the employer contributions for certain full-time public school support personnel are funded on behalf of the employer by the State of Georgia.
 Contributions are expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
 Employees were required to contribute 6.00% of their annual pay during fiscal year 2022.
-The School District's contractually required contribution rate for the year ended June 30, 2022 was 19.81% of annual School District payroll, of which 19.65% of payroll was required from the School District and 0.16% of payroll was required from the State.
-For the current fiscal year, employer contributions to the pension plan were \$2,774,174.00 and \$42,180.72 from the School District and the State, respectively.
+The School District's contractually required contribution rate for the year ended June 30, 2022 was 19.81% of annual School District payroll.
+For the current fiscal year, employer contributions to the pension plan were \$1,490,150.00 from the School District.